 It might even be possible to achieve fuel savings, to the benefit of the environment, as better flight predictions could reduce the time on-hold planes are circulating above airports to wait for a slot to land.

-Passengers will experience a smooth and digitally supported journey.
-Whenever changes, delays, or unforeseen events occur, real-time information will be at hand.
-Passengers can expect better, faster, and more accurate support – and this from the very moment the passenger leaves home to start his or her journey.
+Passengers will experience a smooth and digitally-supported journey.
+Whenever changes, delays or unforeseen events occur, real-time information will be at hand.
+Passengers can expect better, faster and more accurate support from the very moment the passenger leaves home to start his or her journey.

 It is great to experience different players in the industry meeting with the shared purpose of improving the services we are providing to our respective customers.